jonaolden/table-faker/README.md

 - `--config <PATH>` (required)
   Path to your YAML config file.
 See [`docs/yaml-reference.md`](docs/yaml-reference.md:1) for full schema and examples.

-- `--file_type <extension>` (choices: csv, json, parquet, excel, sql, deltalake) (default: csv) Output file format to generate.
+- `--file_type <extension>` (choices: csv, json, parquet, excel, sql, deltalake, streaming) (default: csv) Output file format to generate.
+Use `streaming` to run TableFaker's streaming server instead of writing files.

-- `--target <PATH|DIR>`
+- `--target <PATH|DIR|HOST:PORT>`
   Output destination.
 If a directory is provided, multiple files will be written into it; if a single file path is provided, output will be written to that file.
+When using `file_type=streaming`, `--target` can be used to specify the host:port to bind the streaming server (see [`docs/streaming-server.md`](docs/streaming-server.md:1) for configuration details).

 - `--seed <INT>`
   Use a numeric seed to make generation deterministic and reproducible.